MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-process-purchase-returns-cancellations.md

     >
     >  If the flow of goods in the posted document is the same as the flow of goods in the new document, a copy of the original posted document line in the new document is created.
 The **Appl.-from Item Entry** field is not filled in because, in this case, exact cost reversing is not possible.
 For example, if you use the **Get Posted Document Lines to Reverse** function to get a posted purchase credit memo line for a new purchase credit memo, only the original posted credit memo line is copied to the new credit memo.

-8. In the **Purchase Return Order** page, in the **Return Reason Code** field on each line, select the reason for the return.
+8. On the **Purchase Return Order** page, in the **Return Reason Code** field on each line, select the reason for the return.
 9. Choose the **Post** action.

 ## To create a replacement purchase order from a purchase return order
 You may agree with your vendor that they compensate you for a purchased item by replacing the item.
 The replacement item can be the same or it can be different.
 This situation could occur if the vendor mistakenly shipped the wrong item.
-1. In the **Purchase Return Order** page for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.
+1. On the **Purchase Return Order** page for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.
 2. Choose the **Move Negative Lines** action.
-3. In the **Move Negative Purchase Lines** page, fill in the fields as necessary.
+3. On the **Move Negative Purchase Lines** page, fill in the fields as necessary.
 4. Choose the **OK** button.
 The negative line is deleted from the purchase return order, and a new purchase order is created.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 ## To create a purchase allowance